 How can I finance the purchase of a petrol station?

-If you need financing to help you purchase a petrol station, you’ll need to apply for a business loan.
-Petrol station loans are available from a wide variety of banks and other lenders around Australia, so it’s worth shopping around to find the lender and loan that meet your needs.
+If you need financing to help you purchase a petrol station, you'll need to apply for a business loan.
+Petrol station loans are available from a wide variety of banks and other lenders around Australia, so it's worth shopping around to find a lender and loan that meet your needs.

-To qualify for a loan you will need to provide a business plan and profit forecasts for the petrol station, as well as details of its current financial position.
+To qualify for a loan, you will need to provide a business plan and profit forecasts for the petrol station as well as details of its current financial position.
 The lender will also consider your own financial position as well as any previous industry experience before approving your loan.

 Frequently asked questions